ludwigwittgenstein2/CustomerSegmentation/README.md

 ___________________________________________
 ##### TRANSACTION_DATA.csv
 (2500 Households shopped 92339 products)

-This table contains all products purcahsed by household within this study.
+This table contains all products purchased by household within this study.
 Each line found in this table is essentially the same line that would be found on a store receipt.

 *File: transaction_data2.csv*
 ```